CP System: Capcom Power System Changer

 A home video game console version of the CP System, the Capcom Power System Changer (or CPS Changer), was released in late 1994 in Japan to compete with SNK's Neo Geo AES.
 It was Capcom's attempt at selling their arcade games in a home-friendly format.

 The CPS Changer was sold as a package deal containing the console itself, one CPS Fighter joystick controller, and Street Fighter II (Dash) Turbo for 39,800 yen.
 Additional games were sold for about 20,000 yen.
 Upon its release in November 1994, Capcom initially manufactured only 1,000 units in Japan.

 The CPS Changer's adapter was basically an encased SuperGun (i.e. Television JAMMA adapter), and was compatible with most JAMMA standard PCBs.
 Capcom's "protection" against people using the CPS Changer on other arcade boards was the physical shape of the device.
 On a normal JAMMA PCB, it would not attach firmly and would lean at odd angles, but it would work.
 The CPS Changer has outputs for composite video, S-video and line-level mono audio.
 The CPS Changer also featured Super Famicom/Super NES controller ports, allowing the use of all Super Famicom/Super NES controllers, including their own six-button joystick, the "CPS Fighter".

 All of the CPS Changer games used the CP System arcade hardware.
-The CPS Changer games were simply arcade PCBs in a special plastic shell suitable for home use.
-This concept had already been done with the CP System II hardware a year prior.
-The plastic shells are identical to that of CP System Dash games.
+The CPS Changer games were simply arcade PCBs in a special plastic shell suitable for home use; this concept had already been done with the CP System II hardware a year prior.
+The plastic shells are identical to that used in CP System Dash games.
 Some CPS-1 games were changed slightly for home release, sometimes including debugging features or other easter eggs.